Mobile Learning Week 2018

 The conference, consisting of four related sub-events, will facilitate actions to:

-- Innovate skills provision for jobs in the digital economy;
+- Innovating skills provision for jobs in the digital economy;

 The sub-themes and sub-events of the conference are explained in detail in the concept note.
 Overall, Mobile Learning Week 2018 will provide a platform to share exemplary practices in mobile learning, with a specific focus on blending ‘non-digital’ education approaches and mobile learning applications in order to reduce inequality, spur innovative approaches to teaching and learning, and bridge formal and non-formal systems.

 The Workshops will facilitate demonstrations of innovative policies, research, projects, and mobile learning solutions.
 Workshop presenters will be selected from wide range of international organizations, NGOs, governmental agencies, and academic institutions that are implementing digital skills development programmes.
 Sixteen workshops will be conducted.